-Have you noticed your child walking or running different lately?
+Have you noticed your child walking or running differently lately?
 Has your child been falling more often?
-If your children have been diagnosed with knock knees there are simple steps you can take in order to improve the way your child walks.
+If your child has been diagnosed with knock knees there are simple steps that you can take to help improve the way your child walks.
 Your first step should be to make sure that your child is wearing the correct types of shoes.
 I am going to show you a list of the best shoes for knock knees based on my many years of shoe fitting experience.

 Knock knees which are scientifically known as Genu Valcum are a condition where the two knees touch each other while standing straight.
-It’ important to understand that knock knees are opposite of bow legs, since in the case of bow legs, the knees are far away from each other.
+It’s important to understand that knock knees are the opposite of bow legs, as in the case of bow legs, the knees are far away from each other.

 Knock knees are common in kids between the ages of 2 to 5.
 At this stage, knock knees is just a process of growth and there is no need to be too alarmed.
 You will notice in certain children between those ages how their knees come together as the ankles widen apart.
 At this stage, it is part of the growth process as it makes kids’ feet stable and keeps the kids balance as their bones grow and harden.